tc39/proposal-record-tuple/README.md

 The signature of `JSON.parseImmutable` is identical to `JSON.parse` with the only change being in the return type that is now a Record or a Tuple.

-## `Record` prototype

-The `Record` prototype is an empty object.

-## `Tuple` prototype
+## `Tuple.prototype`

-The `Tuple` prototype is an object that contains the same methods as Array with a few changes:
+`Tuple` supports instance methods similar to Array with a few changes:

+- The mechanics of Tuple and Array methods are a bit different; Array methods generally depend on being able to incrementally modify the Array, and are built for subclassing, neither of which would apply for Tuples.
+- Operations which mutate the Array are replaced by operations which return a new, modified Array.
+Because it has a different signature, there's a different name, e.g., `Tuple.prototype.pushed` in parallel to `Array.prototype.push`.
-- We added `Tuple.prototype.with()` that returns a new tuple with a value changed at a given index.
+- We added `Tuple.prototype.with()` that returns a new tuple with a value changed at a given index
-- We also added `Tuple.prototype.popped()` and `Tuple.prototype.shifted()` that do not return the removed element, they return the result of the change

-See the [appendix](./NS-Proto-Appendix.md) `Tuple`'s prototype.
+The [appendix](./NS-Proto-Appendix.md#tuple-prototype) contains a full description of `Tuple`'s prototype.

 ## `typeof`

-The typeof operator will return a new value for `Record`s and `Tuple`s.
+`typeof` identifies Records and Tuples as distinct types:

 ```js
 assert(typeof #{ a: 1 } === "record");